sayanalokesh/TravelMemory/README.md

 5. Click on add records - select type as A, and enter our domain name lokeshsayana.co.in under Name and give the IP address of the backend server in the IPv4 address
 6. ![image](https://github.com/sayanalokesh/TravelMemory/assets/105637305/cac9346e-df9a-4ede-91aa-dc56687e1c7f)

-Reverse Proxy
+## Reverse Proxy

 1. Earlier we ran the application inport 80.
 We will now change the port to 3000 and run the Nginx server on port 80.
-2. for that we need to make changes in .env file as below.
+2. For that we need to make changes in .env file as below.
 3. ![image](https://github.com/sayanalokesh/TravelMemory/assets/105637305/cf8fa60d-6776-40b5-bb63-585b2bcc4e9c)

-To check whether the application is working or not
+## To check whether the application is working or not

 1. Once this is done, we need to run the below command in the frontend server/instance sudo npm start --port 80